Mardyke: Parkland

-In the early 20th century, the then Lord Mayor of Cork Edward Fitzgerald, proposed that a large public exhibition be held in Cork in the Mardyke area.
-44 acres of Mardyke parkland were hence set aside as the site of the 1902 Cork International Exhibition.
+In the 19th century, the western part of the Mardyke was a large open area called Cork Park.
+In the early 20th century, the then Lord Mayor of Cork Edward Fitzgerald, proposed that a large public exhibition be held in Cork Park.
+Forty-four acres of Mardyke parkland were hence set aside as the site of the 1902 Cork International Exhibition.
 The central section of the Mardyke exhibition site (approximately 12 acres) is now known as Fitzgerald's Park, and includes the Cork Public Museum and a large children's play area.
-The area of the park is joined to Sunday's Well across the River Lee by Daly's bridge (a pedestrian suspension bridge known locally as the "Shakey Bridge").
+The former western portion of Cork Park comprised grass sports pitches, and is now the main sports campus of University College Cork (UCC).
+Between Fitzgerald's Park and the UCC sports campus is a public road leading to Daly's Bridge, a pedestrian suspension bridge known locally as the "Shakey Bridge", which links the Mardyke with Sunday's Well across the River Lee.

 Cricket

 The Mardyke is the home ground of Cork County Cricket Club, who have played there since their formation in 1874.
 The ground has played host to three first-class matches in 1947, 1961 and 1973.
 All three involved Ireland playing Scotland.
 It too fell victim to the floods of 2009.